-The NWSA partnership is the framework for an industrial stormwater management program that is a collaborative working group of customers, agencies and environmental organizations in both north and south harbors.
+The NWSA partnership is the framework for an industrial stormwater management program that is a collaborative working group of customers, agencies and environmental organizations in both the North and South harbors.
 The goal of the Stormwater Workgroup is to be the forum to discuss emerging stormwater issues, common problems and solutions and provide stormwater compliance technical assistance to our customers.
 Staff engage in extensive stakeholder outreach that includes customers, regulators and the neighboring communities.